keu/docs/learn/astro-python-sdk-etl.md

 For a guided experience to get started, see the [Astro Python SDK tutorial](astro-python-sdk.md).

-## Example
+## Before and after the Astro Python SDK

+To highlight how the Astro Python SDK results in simpler DAG code, we'll show a direct comparison of a DAG written with the SDK to one written with traditional operators.
 The following DAG is a complete implementation of an ETL pipeline using the Astro Python SDK.
 In order, the DAG:

 - Loads .csv files from Amazon S3 into two tables that contain data about the housing market.
 Tables are objects that contain all of the necessary functionality to pass database contexts between functions without reconfiguration.
 - Combines the two tables of home data using `aql.transform`.